-Timothy C. Hain, MD, Most recent save: July 19, 2010
+Timothy C. Hain, MD, • Most recent save: February 16, 2023

 Little is know about the cause of rocking sensation.
 In theory, it might be due to disturbance in the vertical semicircular canals of the inner ear (see figure above), due to a disturbance in the sensors for linear acceleration, the otoliths, or a disturbance in the central connections of these structures.
 As presently our ability to test these structures is very limited, it is difficult to be sure.
 In this regard, considerable recent progress have been made in assessing the otoliths (VEMP testing).

 Persons with rocking should be examined by a physician with expertise in inner ear disorders as well as neurological disorders.
-An example is practice associated with the author of this page (Chicago Dizziness and Hearing).
-Most very large cities in the US have a medical practice of this type.

-Testing that may be recommended can include:
+Testing that may be recommended for rockers can include:

 - ENG test and/or VHIT test. (rules out vestibular neuritis) -- VHIT is much better tolerated.
 Very useful !

 - Hearing test (for possible Meniere's disease, other ear damage -- very important !)

 - VEMP test ( including both SCM (neck) and ocular type (oVEMP), diagnoses SCD) -- Very useful (especially oVEMP).